 This is where your Montana business operates.
 If you are moving your business, expanding to multiple locations, or changing your business structure, you must update this address.

 In some cases, you may need to update both addresses.
-Be sure to evaluate your specific situation to determine which (if not both) addresses need to be updated.
+Be sure to evaluate your specific situation to determine which addresses need to be updated.

 Step 2: Update Your Registered Office Address